Trigex/AlphaNET/README.md

 ### Requirements
 * .NET Core SDK 2.2 or higher
 * .NET Framework 4.6.1 or higher (For `AlphaNET.Editor.Windows`)
-* A solid IDE or editor with C# support, such as Visual Studio or Visual Studio Code
+* An IDE or editor with C# support, such as Visual Studio, Jetbrains Rider, or Visual Studio Code (Technically not a requirement, but can't imagine working without one!)

 ### Windows

-For building and editing on Windows, it's recommended to use Visual Studio, with the default Build/Run functionallity.
+For building and editing on Windows, it's recommended to use Visual Studio or Jetbrains Rider, with the default Build/Run functionallity.
 For building `AlphaNET.Clent.Console` for example, the primary client of this project, load `AlphaNET.sln` at the root of this project into Visual Studio, and set your startup project to `AlphaNET.Client.Console`, and click run.

 ### Linux